Madahva/My-learning-area/Notes/Front-end/3) JavaScript/JavaScript Bases.md

 The conditional statements in JavaScript are used for checking a specific condition and executing the code based on the specified condition.

 ### switch statements
 The switch statement executes a block of code depending on different cases.
 The switch statement is a part of JavaScript's "Conditional" Statements, which are used to perform different actions based on different conditions.
-Use switch to select one of many blocks of code to be executed.
+Use switch to select one of the many blocks of code to be executed.

 ### IF-ELSE
 The if/else statement executes a block of code if a specified condition is true.
 If the condition is false, another block of code can be executed.
 The if/else statement is a part of JavaScript's "Conditional" Statements, which are used to perform different actions based on different conditions.

-### Throw, and Try...Catch...Finally
+### Throw, and Try...
+Catch...
+Finally
 The `try` statement allows you to define a block of code to be tested for errors while it is being executed.

 The `catch` statement allows you to define a block of code to be executed, if an error occurs in the try block.